smithy-lang/smithy-kotlin/breaking-change-discussion-draft.md

 If you _do_ have direct dependencies on OkHttp and the AWS SDK for Kotlin, you will need to upgrade to OkHttp **v5.0.0-alpha.14** along with your upgrade to AWS SDK for Kotlin **v1.2.0**.

-If you _do_ depend on different version of the AWS SDK for Kotlin in the same project, you will need to make sure they are all upgraded to **v1.2.0** together.
+If you _do_ depend on different versions of the AWS SDK for Kotlin in the same project, you will need to make sure they are all upgraded to **v1.2.0** together.
 Versions of the SDK prior to **v1.2.0** will no longer be compatible with newer versions.

 If you've _already_ upgraded your OkHttp version and are experiencing this error, it will be resolved by upgrading to AWS SDK for Kotlin **v1.2.0**:  `java.lang.NoClassDefFoundError: Failed resolution of: Lokhttp3/JvmCallExtensionsKt;`